webmachinelearning/webnn/mltensor-explainer.md

 ### Importing an `MLTensor` to WebGPU

 Any `MLTensor` created with the `MLTensorUsage.WEBGPU_INTEROP` flag may be imported into any `GPUDevice`, though cross-device buffer sharing may require expensive data copies.
 Sharing the tensor requires coordinating between the respective WebNN and WebGPU timelines.
-Below is an example of how this handoff might work:
+Below is an example of how the user agent may coordinate this handoff:

 - Two fences are created:
   1. a "start access" fence which is to be signaled by WebNN and waited on by WebGPU.
 A data copy may be required alongside the signaling of this fence